samsaq/COMP4321X-SearchEngine/README.md

 The source code files have been built into these executables, and are the .py files in the src folder.

 Note that the spidey.exe file will need to have stopwords.txt in the same directory as it in order to run, and that the spideyTest.exe file will need to have spideydb.json in the same directory as it, or will return an error message.
-Chrome must also be installed for the webdriver to have something to interface with, and it expects such in the default location.
+This spider is Spidey V1, and has been rewritten.

 ## Possible Improvements
 1. ~The spider may be swapped to use a tool like selenium to allow for javascript to be executed on the page, and for the spider to be able to access the full content of the page.~ **DONE**